Sunday, April 22, 2012

 Dead Street (Mickey Spillane & Max Allan Collins, 2007)

 I used to read lots of Spillane when I was a kid, but got quickly bored with his cartoonish Mike Hammer (and instead endlessly re-read Chandler).
-Revived some interest when they were showing TV series and few years ago I was actually stupid enough to buy DVD box-set of second season but put damn thing on the back of the shelf after watching couple of episodes.
+Revived some interest when they were showing TV series, and a few years ago, I was actually stupid enough to buy a DVD box-set of the second season, but put the damn thing on the back of the shelf after watching a couple of episodes.
 Yes, it’s that bad (+Shannon Whirry is no Tanya Roberts).
-After that I lost even that little interest I’ve had in Spillane and was quite surprised last year when I ran into his recent book Consummata (also co written by Max Allan Collins) when browsing my local bookstore.
+After that, I lost even that little interest I’d had in Spillane and was quite surprised last year when I ran into his recent book, Consummata (also co-written by Max Allan Collins), while browsing my local bookstore.
 I had no idea he was still alive and decided to give it a try, for old times’ sake.
-And to be honest, was probably lured a bit by another of those great Hard Case Crime covers (She consumed man like fire – but what a way to burn).
-Anyway, I’m glad I did because it is quite good.
+And to be honest, I was probably lured a bit by another of those great Hard Case Crime covers (She consumed man like fire – but what a way to burn).
+Anyway, I’m glad I did because it is pretty good.

 So this brings me to Dead Street, his final novel.
-This one was not written in collaboration with Collins, he just finished it.
-As he writes in the afterword, Spillane wrote 8 of 11 chapters and he only made “some minor editions and continuity corrections”.
-I think he’s just being modest and is trying not to stain reputation of his late old friend, because this thing is just a total mess.
-I’m really sorry to say that and was trying hard to like it, but it is just plainly bad.
+This one was not written in collaboration with Collins; he just finished it.
+As he writes in the afterword, Spillane wrote 8 of 11 chapters, and he only made “some minor editions and continuity corrections”.
+I think he’s just being modest and trying not to stain his late friend's reputation, because this thing is just a total mess.
+I’m really sorry to say that, and I was trying hard to like it, but it is just plain bad.

-Our hero, retired NYC cop Jack “The Shooter” Stang is basically twin brother of would-be retired Mike Hammer with same simplistic black & white view of life and “I, the Jury” sense of justice.
-Only times have changed and instead of communism this patriot’s homeland is threatened by Arabs (still with an A-Bomb of course).
-And we are living in digital age now with computers and mobile phones, but he – needless to say - still prefers old skul methods.
-Macho and slightly misogynistic (or slightly infantile if you ask me) attitude towards tender gender is now replaced by almost senile one.
+Our hero, retired NYC cop Jack “The Shooter” Stang, is basically the twin brother of would-be-retired Mike Hammer, with the same simplistic black-and-white view of life and “I, the Jury” sense of justice.
+Only times have changed, and instead of communism, this patriot’s homeland is threatened by Arabs (still with an A-Bomb of course).
+And we are living in a digital age now with computers and mobile phones, but he – needless to say - still prefers old school methods.
+Macho and slightly misogynistic (or slightly infantile if you ask me) attitude towards tender gender is now replaced by an almost senile one.
 Check this:

 “Jack, are you in love with me?”